Lusito/webextension-polyfill-ts/CONTRIBUTING.md

 * `npm install` -> only needs to happen once to get all dependencies and whenever you merge back changes from this repository.
 * `npm run fetch` -> grabs the latest schema files from mozilla
 * `npm run validate:schemas` -> validates that all the assumptions I made about the .json files are still true
-* `npm run build` -> generates one .d.ts per namespace and one index.d.ts file in the lib folder.
+* `npm run build` -> generates one .d.ts per namespace and one index.d.ts file in the out folder.
-* `npm run validate:lib` -> to test if the generated files are valid TypeScript.
+* `npm run validate:out` -> to test if the generated files are valid TypeScript.
 * `npm run all` -> execute all of the above (except npm install) in order.

 ## Linting commands: